 When arriving at the Berkshires from nearby New York, Albany, Hartford, Boston or other distant locales, the first stop a visitor often makes is the village of West Stockbridge located in Western Massachusetts.
 This picturesque town, straddling the Williams River, is just off the main highways coming and going.
-With a multitude of cultural attractions like Tanglewood Music Center, Norman Rockwell Museum, Hancock Shaker Village, Jacob's Pillow, Mass MoCA and Kripalu Center for Yoga & Health, it's no wonder that Travel + Leisure named the Berkshires one the 50 best places to travel in the world in 2018!
+With a multitude of cultural attractions like Tanglewood Music Center, Norman Rockwell Museum, Hancock Shaker Village, Jacob's Pillow, Mass MoCA and Kripalu Center for Yoga & Health, it's no wonder that the Berkshires was named #3 on Travel + Leisure's list of the 50 best places to travel in the US in 2021!

 Welcome to West Stockbridge

 Nestled in the Berkshire Hills, West Stockbridge has an enchanting location.
 Dramatic views abound as you drive our winding country roads.
-Don't rush through - stay a while & explore the quaint shops, have a bite to eat or grab a coffee, and stay the night at a local inn.
+Don't rush through - stay a while & explore.
 West Stockbridge retains the character of days long-gone-by, but still offers everything a modern day traveler could need!

 West Stockbridge is halfway to EVERYTHING in Berkshire County.

 The Williams River Basin is formed by several brooks, lakes and ponds converging north of town, collecting at Shaker Mill Pond, flowing over the dam at the old Shaker Mill, and through the heart of town.

 Whether you are angling along the Williams River bank, spending a summer at Crane Lake Camp, swimming at Card Pond Recreation Area, or just picnicking along the footbridge at the center of town, the river's flow sets a relaxing tone - nourishing and entertaining all who encounter it.